anirbansarkar823/BreastCancerPrediction_HerokuDeployment/README.md

     - Inside Heroku:
         * create your account
-        * connect with githut (provide read/write accesses to all your repositories)
+        * connect with github (provide read/write accesses to all your repositories)
         * provide the repository name to connect
         * Then deploy the github branch (master or if anything else).
 Once deployed, click on "view" to see the deployment.
         * via heroku terminal (which we can download from Heroku website), we can login to see the logs: